Lantern acquired in May 2005.

 The retention chains mentioned above are shown here.
 The NEMA socket is wired using some 5-core flex, but the earth and L3 wires are cut short as they are not required for a NEMA circuit.
 The ballast is located underneath the gear tray, in case you were wondering!

 The ballast isn't as close to the lamp as is suggested here, but it isn't far off!
 The incoming cable is very close however, and even though the lantern had only been installed for a short time, it was already looking as if it had been well heated as it passed by the lamp.
 I will replace it with some heat resistant cable to try to prevent this from happening again.
-The lamp itself is unusual - it actually is rated 100 W but is no larger than a 70 W.
+The lamp itself is unusual - it actually is rated 100 Watt but is no larger than a 70 Watt.

 The lantern was powered up on Monday, 5th September 2005.
 Once the lamp had fully warmed up, it gave out a very bright white beam - similar to a Venture 'White-Lux' lamp.